Mark Shaver, M.B.A.

-As assistant director of Business Development and Strategic Alliances, Dr. Mhaka works closely with the key faculty and leadership in identifying and developing external partnerships that maximize the benefit and impact for Johns Hopkins Medicine.
+As Director of Life Sciences, Dr. Mhaka works closely with the key faculty and leadership in identifying and developing external partnerships that maximize the benefit and impact for Johns Hopkins Medicine.
 In her role, Dr. Mhaka explores opportunities both within JHM and externally, and manages and implements those partnerships with the business community.

 Dr. Mhaka most recently worked at Booz & Company, developing market entry strategy, business unit diversification, portfolio prioritization and financing strategies for Pharma and Biotech companies.
 Previously, she was with Acidophil, LLC, as an entrepreneurial manager, helping to build new biotechnology companies, successfully co-launching two initiatives that address underserved needs in cardiovascular disease and environmental sustainability.